umtksa/umtksa.github.io/_posts/2020-12-31-bash-script-for-new-jekyll-post.md

 ---
 layout: post
-title: bash script for new jekyll post
+title: bash script for new jekyll post and git push
 ---
 bash script for new jekyll post